Square Dance Clothing Styles

 Modern square dancing gives you plenty of options whether you like to dress up or not.

-At our beginners classes we just wear comfortable clothes and shoes.
+At our local club, on the learners & full SSD Tuesday nights, we just wear comfortable clothes and shoes.
 Depending on the time of the year that could be long or short pants or any style of skirt you can move in comfortably.
 Many people wear jeans or shorts and a T shirt with sneakers or walking shoes.

-Our regular Friday night dances are mix of styles.
+Our Mainstream & Plus Friday night dances are mix of styles.

 Some ladies will wear a nice pair of jeans, some with T shirts or tops with a flowing style.
 Others will wear simple skirts, modern square dance outfits or the more traditional outfits with light to medium fullness petticoats.